HermiTech-LLC/QHO/README.md

 Found here: [GNU affero v3](https://github.com/LoQiseaking69/QHO/blob/main/LICENSE).

 ## Acknowledgments
-This tool was created to aid in the understanding of quantum mechanics principles, and is intended for educational purposes.
+This tool was created to aid in the understanding of quantum mechanics principles and is intended for educational purposes.